openwisp/openwisp-utils/README.rst

 * ``flake8`` - Python code linter
 * ``isort`` - Sorts python imports alphabetically, and seperated into sections

-If a check requires a flag, it can be passed forward in the same way
+If a check requires a flag, it can be passed forward in the same way.

 Usage example::